MarceloCFerraz/MarceloCFerraz/README.md

     - 🧠 I’m currently developing a personal project with: <b>Angular 14, ASP.NET Core 6 and MySQL 8</b>
   </p>
   <p>
-    - 🔭 I’m looking for an oportunity as a Fullstack Web Dev
+    - 🔭 I’m looking for an opportunity as a Fullstack Web Dev
   </p>
   <p>
     - 📫 Here's how you can reach me 👇🏻